composer/composer/doc/articles/scripts.md

 ### Plugin Events

+- **init**: occurs after a Composer instance is done being initialized.
 - **command**: occurs before any Composer Command is executed on the CLI.
 It provides you with access to the input and output objects of the program.
 - **pre-file-download**: occurs before files are downloaded and allows